-Ghosting: verb Ending a personal relationship with someone by suddenly and without explanation withdrawing from all communication.
+Ghosting: verb.
+Ending a personal relationship with someone suddenly and without explanation, withdrawing from all communication.

-Your prospect seemed like a great prospect.
-They said all the right things, you arranged a meeting and it all seemed to move well.
-But, it comes to the meeting, you sit down to discuss the product and it becomes apparent that you’re not speaking to the right person.
-Or worse, you’ve had a commitment to buy and you’re speaking to the wrong person.
+They seemed like a great prospect.
+They said all the right things, you arranged a meeting and it all moved well.
+However, when you sit down to discuss the product, it becomes apparent that you’re not speaking to the right person.
+Or worse, you’ve received a commitment to buy and you’re speaking to the wrong person.

-But, without asking ‘are you the decision maker?’, it’s not always clear who has the power to influence or commit to the product.
+Certainly, without asking ‘are you the decision-maker?’, it’s not always clear who has the power to influence or commit to the product.

 It’s worth remembering that everyone wants to feel important, even if the person you’re speaking to can’t sign the dotted line.
-As well as understanding that even if someone cannot make the commitment, they can influence.
+As well as understanding that even if someone cannot commit, they can influence.